JMMP-Group/GLOBAL_BATHYMETRY/README.md

 ### Smoothing
 In order to avoid forcing the model at the gridscale, a single pass of a 2nd order Shapiro filter was applied, following the algorithm of [Francis (1975)](#francis_1975).
 This filter was chosen since it preferentially damps variations near the gridscale.
-A simple iterative constraint was applied to ensure that the smoothing operator did no change the coastline.
+A successive correction method was applied to ensure that the smoothing operator did no change the coastline.
 The details of the filter and constraint are given in these [notes](https://github.com/JMMP-Group/GLOBAL_BATHYMETRY/blob/main/doc/Notes_shapiro_filter.pdf).